BestTimesToVisit.com Logo

 safety

-Meknes is generally safe, but like any bustling city, be aware of your surroundings, especially in crowded souks.
-Keep your valuables secure and be firm but polite if approached by persistent touts.
-Stick to well-lit main streets after dark, particularly when walking alone.
+Meknes is generally safe, but be aware of your surroundings, especially in crowded souks.
+Keep valuables secure and be polite but firm if approached by persistent vendors or unofficial guides.
+A simple 'la shukran' (no thank you) usually suffices.

 packing